ProdigyReloaded/delivery-system/README.md

 ## Download the client

-As of this writing, the client version software that shipped with the IBM PS/1 (RS 6.03.17)
+As of this writing, the client version software that shipped with the IBM PS/1 (RS 6.03.17); this version has produced the best results but it does require a small tweak which will be described below.

 The software is archived [here](https://archive.org/details/ibm-ps-1-users-club-and-prodigy-software-1990) and the disk image is [here](https://archive.org/download/ibm-ps-1-users-club-and-prodigy-software-1990/IBM%20PS1%20Users%27%20Club%20and%20PRODIGY%20Software%20%281990%29.img).